-(2) Includes distributions of EUR 66 million (EUR 25 million in 2015 and EUR 14 million in 2014) from private venture funds held as non-current available-for-sale investments.
+(3) In 2017, includes distributions of EUR 80 million (EUR 66 million in 2016 and EUR 25 million in 2015) from private venture funds held as non-current available-for-sale investments as well as income of EUR 64 million due to a change in the fair value of the financial liability related to Nokia Shanghai Bell.
+Refer to Note 33, Significant partly-owned subsidiaries

-(3) Includes impairments of EUR 108 million (EUR 2 million in 2014) related to private venture funds held as non-current available-for-sale investments.
+(4) In 2017, includes impairments of EUR 34 million (EUR 108 million in 2016) related to private venture funds held as non-current available-for-sale investments.
 Refer to Note 16, Impairment.